 What will I learn?

 Basic practical skills

-- Basic tikanga practices
+Basic tikanga and cultural practices

-- Relevant legislation and codes, policies and procedures
+Relevant legislation and codes, policies and procedures

 What qualifications will I gain?

-- New Zealand Certificate in Health and Well-being Level 2
+New Zealand Certificate in Health and Well-being Level 2

 Where will this take me?